-- 1. Restructure quality control procedures and processes at each CID program. - 2.
-Improve CID's website and use it as an intricate sales tool. - 3.
-Centralize inventory to improve control and minimize loss. - 4.
+- 1. Ensure the stability of each program to maximize our dollars to keep programs solvent by realistically assessing each program's viability. - 2.
+Centralizing operations to minimize costs by combining programs. - 3.
+Continue restructure quality control procedures and processes at each CID program. - 4.
+Improve CID's website and use it as an intricate sales tool. - 5.
 Work with State Purchasing to maximize our visibility in the state entity sales market.